 How Does the Federal Solar Tax Credit Work?

-The best way to put more money in your pocket when going solar is to apply for the federal solar investment tax credit (ITC).
+The best way to put more money in your pocket when going solar is to apply for and learn about the federal solar investment tax credit (ITC).
 This nationwide federal government tax credit lets you recoup up to 30% of your total solar investment by lowering your tax bill the year after your solar installation.

 Say your total solar investment was $20,000.
 The 30% credit comes to $6,000.
 You or your accountant will deduct that amount from what you owe on your federal taxes the following tax season.
 If you don’t owe that much, the credit rolls over for four consecutive years.